This post may contain affiliate links.

 Description

-Make this healthy and hearty baked eggs and tomato dish tonight!
+Make hearty baked eggs and tomato dish tonight!
 Easy to make and oh-so delicious, this vegetarian dinner (or breakfast) with please everyone.

 Ingredients